kitajchuk/clutch/README.md

-### Quickstart
+### Sandbox
 * Download this template
 * CD into the directory and run `npm run bootstrap`
 * Now run `npm start`

 This will load the Clutch example connected to a Prismic repository.
-Optionally, you can toggle the `api` config in `./clutch.config.js` to see it work with a Contentful space.
+Optionally, you can toggle the `api` config in `clutch.config.js` to see it work with a Contentful space.
 Magic...

 The following section will cover the differences between getting started with either [Prismic](#prismicio) or [Contentful](#contentful).